TatianaFokina/a11y-blog/src/en/articles/css-media-features-for-a11y/index.md

 Users can also change the color scheme settings and select the colors that will dominate the system.
 These are either light or dark shades.
 The setting does not affect sites if they do not support color schemes.

+{% note %}
-{% note "Don't confuse dark or light color schemes with night and day modes.
+Don't confuse dark or light color schemes with night and day modes.
 This is a different group of settings — the filtered display mode.
-These settings alter the intensity of blue light." %}
+These settings alter the intensity of blue light.
+{% endnote %}

 The following categories of users utilize color scheme setting: